Pipelines

 • Succeeded—The analysis is complete.

-The Analysis tab provides options for configuring basic information about the analysis.
+The Start Analysis screen provides the configuration options for the analysis.

 User Reference